ControlSystemStudio/phoebus/app/display/editor/doc/widgets_order.rst

 file, matters in a few different ways.

 1. Widgets are drawn in this order on the display.
-   If widgets overlap, those listed laster will appear on top of widgets that are drawn earlier.
+   If widgets overlap, those listed later will appear on top of widgets that are drawn earlier.

 2. When using the keyboard to navigate between widgets in an running display,